Anh302kay/chocolate-doom-3ds/README.md

 # Chocolate Doom 3DS Port
 Makefile modifed from lantus' port.
 I recommend using [prboom3DS](https://github.com/elhobbs/prboom3ds) instead of this port as it has more features like WAD selction, a keyboard, and 3D.
+Game might crash sometimes when quitting.
 ## Compiling
 * Install devkitpro and SDL1.2 for 3DS
 * Build with make -f makefile.doom